TycheSoftwares/arconix-flexslider/readme.txt

 * Tutorials on advanced plugin usage can be found at [Arconix Computers](http://arconixpc.com/tag/arconix-flexslider)

 = What is responsive design? =
 Responsive design is in essence designing a website to cater to the dimensions of the user's device.
-It has become far more popular with the proliferation of web-enabled smartphones and tablets.
+It has become very popular with the proliferation of web-enabled smartphones and tablets.

 = Do I need a responsive theme to use this plugin? = Absolutely not.
 The slider will conform to the dimensions provided to it